jroyal/SlackPoll/README.md

-# SlackVote
+# SlackPoll
-Add a basic voting or polling integration to slack channels
+Add a basic polling integration to slack channels